 About the Bay Village Historical Society

-The members of the Bay Village Historical Society, one of the city’s largest civic organizations, work to preserve area history, present educational programs, sponsor an annual antique and craft show and sale, coordinate the annual Victorian Tea Party, offer periodic historic-home tours and operate and maintain the Rose Hill Museum and the Osborn Learning Center, the museum’s genealogical library and Cahoon family log cabin replica.
+The members of the Bay Village Historical Society, which was founded in 1960 and is one of the city’s largest civic organizations, work to preserve area history; assist and sponsor educational programs of historical nature for learners of all ages; encourage the publication of historical information; cooperate with other organizations for historical purposes throughout this part of Northeastern Ohio; locate and mark historical sites and houses; and operate and maintain the Rose Hill Museum, Osborn Learning Center, the museum’s genealogical library and Cahoon family log cabin replica.

-Society members also enjoy quarterly potluck suppers at the Community House, which includes good food, great people and interesting speakers.
+Society members enjoy quarterly potluck suppers at the Bay Lodge on Bradley Road, which includes good food, great people and interesting speakers.

-One of the finest small museums in the state, the Rose Hill Museum, geneological library, gift shoppe and Cahoon Family log cabin replica are open from April to December, Sundays from 2 p.m. to 4:30 p.m.
+One of the finest small museums in the state, the Rose Hill Museum, genealogy library, gift shoppe and Osborn Learning Center and, periodically, the Cahoon Family log cabin replica, are open from April to December, Sundays from 2 p.m. to 4:30 p.m.
+Both are located in Cahoon Memorial Park at 27715 Lake Road, Bay Village.
 Special group tours can be arranged at other times.
-For further information call (440) 669-9686.
+For further information call (216) 386-5997.